department-of-veterans-affairs/va.gov-team/products/ask-va/meeting-notes/ava-crm-team-sync/README.md

 - [X] ~JOE: Update status page with Kyle's latest work~
 - [X] ~JOE: Update `/attachment` endpoint with example response~
+- [X] ~JOE to follow up with CC to discuss what's included in Medical Facilities~
+      * __Kyle and Joe dscussed.
+AVA on VA.gov will pass facility details, AVA CRM will update their list based on those details__
 - [ ] NATALIE provide update to Medallia after speaking with ISSO and Medallia team
 - [ ] JAMES to call Brian, RE: Medallia, to see what the hitch is, Intake (likely done/moot), needs, next steps
-- [ ] JOE to follow up with CC to discuss what's included in Medical Facilities